haidanglevn/fs16_EcomEcho_Backend/README.md

 ## Instruction

 This repository should be used only for backend server.
-The frontend server should be done in a separate repository.
+The frontend server should be done in a separate repository [here](https://github.com/Integrify-Finland/fs16_6-frontend-project).
 You can modify your previous frontend project and instructors will check the submissions (pull requests) in the frontend project repository.
 The modified frontend server need to be connected with this backend server to make a whole fullstack project.

 ### Frontend